Implications of $A_4$ modular symmetry on Neutrino mass, Mixing and Leptogenesis with Linear Seesaw: Conclusion

 \section{Conclusion}

-We investigated a modular form of $A_4$ flavor symmetry that reduces the complications of accommodating multiple flavons.
-The present model includes three right-handed and three left-handed heavy neutrinos to explore the neutrino phenomenology within the framework of linear seesaw.
-The singlet scalar played a vital role in spontaneous breaking of $U(1)_X$ global symmetry and provided masses to the heavy fermions.
+We have investigated a modular form of $A_4$ flavor symmetry that reduces the complications of accommodating multiple flavons.
+The present model includes three right-handed and three left-handed heavy superfields to explore the neutrino phenomenology within the framework of linear seesaw in SUSY context.
 We have considered the Yukawa couplings to transform non-trivially under modular $A_4$ group, which replaces the role of conventional flavon fields.
 This leads to a specific flavor structure of the neutrino mass matrix and helps in studying the neutrino mixing.
 We numerically diagonalized the neutrino mass matrix to obtain an allowed region for the model parameters compatible with the current $3\sigma$ limit of oscillation data.
-The flavor structure of heavy fermions gives rise to six doubly degenerate mass eigenstates and hence to explain leptogenesis, we introduced a higher dimension mass term for the right-handed neutrinos to generate a small mass splitting.
-We obtained a nonzero CP asymmetry from the decay of lightest heavy fermion and the self energy contribution is partially enhanced due to the small mass difference between the two lighter heavy fermions.
-The coupled Boltzmann equations are solved to obtain the evolution of lepton asymmetry, which comes out to be order of $\approx 10^{-10}$, which is sufficient to explain the present baryon asymmetry of the Universe.
+The flavor structure of heavy superfields gives rise to six doubly degenerate mass eigenstates and hence, to explain leptogenesis, we introduced a higher dimensional mass term for the right-handed superfields to generate a small mass splitting.
+We obtained a non-zero CP asymmetry from the decay of lightest heavy fermion eigen state and the self energy contribution is partially enhanced due to the small mass difference between the two lighter heavy fermion superfields.
+Using a specific benchmark of model parameters consistent with oscillation data, we solved coupled Boltzmann equations to obtain the evolution of lepton asymmetry at TeV scale which comes out to be of the order $\approx 10^{-10}$, which is sufficient to explain the present baryon asymmetry of the Universe.
+Furthermore, we have also discussed the enhancement in asymmetry with flavor consideration.
+The promising collider signature of the heavy pseudo-Dirac neutrinos is the trilepton plus missing energy, which depend crucially on the mixing between the light active and pseudo-Dirac neutrinos, mass of these heavy neutrinos and their production mechanism.

 \acknowledgments